App Store (Apple): Large-scale app removals

 In December 2017, a new report from TechCrunch stated that Apple had begun enforcing new restrictions on the use of "commercialized template or app generation services".
 Originally introduced as part of Apple's 2017 developer conference, new App Store guidelines allow the company to ban apps making use of templates or commercial app services.
 This affected many small businesses, with TechCrunchs report citing that "local retailers, restaurants, small fitness studios, nonprofits, churches and other organizations" benefit from using templates or app services due to minimal costs.
 Developers had received notice from Apple with a January 1, 2018 deadline to change their respective apps.
 The news caught the attention of Congress, with Congressman Ted Lieu writing a letter to Apple at the beginning of December, asking it to reconsider, writing that "It is my understanding that many small businesses, research organizations, and religious institutions rely on template apps when they do not possess the resources to develop apps in-house", and that the new rules cast "too wide a net", specifically "invalidating apps from longstanding and legitimate developers who pose no threat to the App Store's integrity".
 Additionally, the news of stricter enforcement caused significant criticism from app development firms; one company told TechCrunch that it chose to close down its business following the news, saying that "The 4.2.6 [rule enforcement] was just a final drop that made us move on a bit faster with that decision [to close]", and another company told the publication that "There was no way in June [when the guidelines changed] that we would have said, 'that's going to target our apps' ...
 Apple had told us you aren't being targeted by this from a quality standpoint.
 So being hit now under the umbrella of spam is shocking to every quality developer out there and all the good actors".
 Furthermore, the latter company stated that "there's only so much you can do with apps that perform the same utility – ordering food".
 A third company said that "Rule 4.2.6 is a concrete illustration of the danger of Apple's dominant position", and a fourth said that "They've wiped out pretty much an entire industry.
 Not just DIY tools like AppMakr, but also development suites like Titanium".
 Towards the end of the year, Apple updated the guideline to clarify that companies and organizations are allowed to use template apps, but only as long as they directly publish their app on their own; it remained a violation of the rule for commercial app services to publish apps for the respective clients.

+Apple prevented over $2.2 billion in potentially fraudulent transactions on its App Store in 2025 and rejected over 2 million app submissions for violating App Store review guidelines.